Should I Try Travel Nursing?

 Unlike the salary of a full-time registered nurse, travel nursing packages are often a combination of taxable income and non-taxable stipends and reimbursements, sometimes called per diems.
 But that’s not even the best part!
 Certain places (we see you, San Francisco and Seattle) have high average nursing salaries.
 That means that nurses originally based in certain locations can end up making a lot more money per hour than they’re used to.
 (Keep in mind that this increase isn’t universal; if you’re a nurse working full time in a state whose average pay for nurses is already on the higher end, chances are, you won’t be hauling in a ton of extra dough.)

-By the way, if you're curious about what travel nurses across the country are making, check out our travel nurse compensation report coming out next week!
+If you're curious about what travel nurses across the country are making, check out our 2019 Travel Nurse Compensation Report!

 Pro #3: Experience